 You must show all relevant work to support your answers.
-Use complete English sentences to explain every answer and CLEARLY indicate your final answers to be graded from your "scratch work."
+Use complete English sentences as much as possible and CLEARLY indicate your final answers to be graded from your "scratch work."

-\You may consult a one-sided 8.5" by 11" "cheat sheet."
-Your original exam should be stapled to the front of this exam when you hand it in.
+You may use a one-sided 8.5" by 11" "cheat sheet" which must be stapled to the exam when you hand it in.